-- 11. Does your work unit distribute awards? - 12.
-Do awards motivate employees to perform better? - 13.
-Would you say that awards are distributed fairly, that is, are awards linked exclusively to performance, with no role for favoritism or other non-performance factors? - 14.
-What role do you as a supervisor, have in the distribution of awards and/or the amount?
+- 10. Does your work unit distribute awards? - 11.
+Do awards motivate employees to perform better? - 12.
+Are awards distributed fairly, that is, based on performance?
+If not, what other factors are considered? - 13.
+What role do you, as a supervisor, have in the distribution of awards and/or the amount?
 Would you increase your role or decrease your role in this process?
 What would you change?